GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/README.md

 ## Utilizing the model

+This guides walk through how to utilize the model:

-- [**Batch inference on GKE**](<(/use-cases/inferencing/batch-inference/README.md)>): Now that the model is deployed on GKE, you can run batch inference jobs against the model to generate predictions.
+- [**Batch inference on GKE**](/use-cases/inferencing/batch-inference/README.md): Now that the model is deployed on GKE, you can run batch inference jobs against the model to generate predictions.